 - Causes of Hyper-resonance- Pneumothorax, Emphysema, Chronic obstructive pulmonary disease

-Place stethoscope over regions of chest and auscultate for:
+Place stethoscope over regions of the chest and auscultate for:

-- Adventitious sounds- Abnormal sounds such as Rhonchi, Crepitations, Wheeze, Stridor, Pleural rub (like hairs rubbing).
+- Adventitious sounds- Abnormal sounds such as Rhonchi, Crepitations, Wheeze, Stridor, and Pleural rub (like hairs rubbing).